1st Maine Cavalry Regiment: Move to Falmouth

-After several successful foraging and scouting expeditions that netted a handful of prisoners, on Friday, May 9, the brigade, now commanded by BGEN Hartsuff, received orders to pack its gear and move to Falmouth, opposite Fredericksburg on the Rappahannock, twenty-five miles to the southeast.
+After several successful foraging and scouting expeditions that netted a handful of prisoners, on Friday, May 9, the brigade, now commanded by Brig.
+Gen. Hartsuff, received orders to pack its gear and move to Falmouth, opposite Fredericksburg on the Rappahannock, twenty-five miles to the southeast.
 On Monday, May 12 at noon, the brigade departed Warrenton.
 The five companies of the 1st Maine served as advance and rear guards during the march.

 At 17:00, after traveling eight miles, Companies D, K, and L, the advance guard, halted and set camp.
 (Note: Merrill and Tobie seemed to indicate this stop as in the vicinity of the junction of Virginia state routes 616 and 609 in present-day Catlett, Virginia.)
 The brigade found the travel very difficult, and the rear guard did not arrive at camp until 21:30 Monday evening.

 Reveille at 04:00 got the men up to care for their horses and prepare for the day's march.
 Companies C, F, G, and I rotated to take the advance guard on Tuesday and were stepping out at 06:30.
 After all the infantry and wagons got out of the camp, D, K, and L finally got on the road at 08:30.
 The Maine cavalrymen noted the number of "large plantations of rare beauty" along the march.
 May 13, 1862, was a hot and humid day and the heat almost insufferable, with a dense cloud of dust that made the horses in front of the troopers almost invisible.
 The infantry in the brigade suffered greatly as the column spun out for miles.
 The advance guard halted at Stafford Court House at 14:00, but the rear companies did not arrive until 18:30.
 The men in the brigade were impressed with the relatively untouched countryside, quite amid the spring green, as they passed through.